|Algernon Biggs||1||Jack Gray||3||4|

 Saturday 5 February 1887

-Northumberland FA Senior Cup Round 3
+Northumberland Senior Cup Round 3

 Berwick Rangers 2-5 Newcastle East End